Student loans: How do they work, what can I borrow and when do I pay it back?

 It's important to understand that the terms and conditions can change after you have borrowed the money.

-In June it was announced that the rate of interest will be capped at 7.3% for new students who start in September 2022.
-It had been expected to jump to 12% because inflation has risen so much.
+In June it was announced that the rate of interest would be capped at 7.3% for new students who start in September 2022.
+The 7.3% interest rate cap was calculated using predicted market figures, but the government have since said that, from September, the cap will be set at 6.3%.
+The rate had been predicted to jump to 12% because inflation has risen so much.

 From September 2023, the interest rate for new students should be fixed at just RPI.